-Once a Group has earned Special Interest Group status it is afforded several opportunities that are financed by the Association and reserved for Special Interest Groups.
-The Special Interest Group's name is included in the listing printed in the first annual dues renewal mailing whereby ABCT members can reconfirm their interest to remain a SIG member or to join as many SIGs as they desire.
-It also is printed in the Special Interest Groups section in the Association's Web site (where the Group Chair's name and address also is listed).
-In addition, the Group is included in the Special Interest Group notebook shared with prospective members at the ABCT Information Booth during each Annual Convention.
-Finally, a one-time broadcast email will be sent at the Association's expense for a brief announcement of the Groups formal acceptance as an ABCT Special Interest Group to all members of the Association.
-Meeting space and time, scheduled by the Program Committee, is provided at the Association's expense during each ABCT Annual Convention.
-A Special Interest Group Chairs' Meeting is held during the Annual Convention to facilitate the sharing of strategies and concerns.
-The Association also arranges a Special Interest Group Exposition during the Annual Convention's Friday night Welcoming Cocktail Party.
+Once a group has earned Special Interest Group status it is afforded several opportunities that are financed by the Association and reserved for Special Interest Groups.
+These include being listed on the ABCT website, having space for a SIG meeting during the Annual Convention, being able to participate in the Annual Convention SIG Poster Expo, and having access to a Central Office staff liaison.
+A description of the group is also posted in the Special Interest Groups section in the Association's website (where the group Chair's name and address also is listed).
+Finally, a one-time broadcast email will be sent for a brief announcement of the group's formal acceptance as an ABCT Special Interest Group to all members of the Association.
+Meeting space and time, scheduled by the Program Committee, is provided at the Association's expense during each ABCT Annual Convention if the SIG leader(s) specify that they wish to hold a meeting during the Annual Convention when they complete the annual SIG paperwork that is collected in the earlier part of each calendar year.
+A Special Interest Group leaders' meeting is held during the Annual Convention to facilitate the sharing of strategies and concerns.
+The Association also arranges a Special Interest Group Exposition during the Annual Convention's Friday-night Welcoming Cocktail Party.
 SIGs are encouraged to participate in this event and can present research or information about their particular SIG.

-Communications are sent from the Central Office to the individual (usually the Chair) designated as the person to whom Group communications should be sent.
-These communications highlight both the activities of all Special Interest Groups and announcements of upcoming events and opportunities.
-Please keep in mind that due to financial restrictions, only one mailing can be sent per Special Interest Group.
+Communications are sent from the Central Office and the SIG Committee Chairperson to the individuals designated as the person to whom group communications should be sent.
+These communications highlight the activities of all Special Interest Groups, and announcements of upcoming events, opportunities, and deadlines.
 Advice and consultation is available as needed from the staff at the Central Office for activities such as recruiting new members, maintaining a mailing list, preparing a newsletter, or dues collection.

 Special Interest Group Financial Support:

 There is a great deal of diversity in the activities of the various Special Interest Groups.
-The two most common activities, which ABCT urges all Groups to engage in, are holding meetings during each ABCT Annual Convention and distributing semiannual or quarterly newsletters.
+The most common activity, which ABCT urges all groups to engage in, is holding meetings during each ABCT Annual Convention.

 Many Special Interest Groups participate in other aspects of the Annual Convention as well, with symposia, papers, and workshops provided by subsets of their members.
 These additional activities are not arranged autonomously.
 They grow out of the collaboration fostered by the communication that the Special Interest Group has arranged; they are submitted to, and reviewed by, the Program Committee, using the same selection/rejection criteria that are used in the case of submissions received from any individual or group of individuals affiliated with the Association.
 Activities that are submitted and selected in this manner are peer-reviewed Convention components and as such are included as regular entries in the body of the Convention Program.

-Newsletters, financed most often by SIG members' contributions and secondarily by subsidies from Group members' employing institutions, are the second most common SIG activity.
-While newsletter content varies across Groups, it generally includes at least two of the following:
+Newsletters, financed most often by Special Interest Group members' contributions and secondarily by subsidies from group members' employing institutions, are the second most common Special Interest Group activity.
+While newsletter content varies across groups, it generally includes at least two of the following: